Updated: Dec 31, 2020

 But for the experienced project managers, the kick-off meeting is not only the symbol of the formal initiation of the project but also the best timing for them to “borrow” the leader’s power and gain the power for project management.
 Therefore, in their point of view, not only the kick-off meeting must be held, but also: the grander the better, the more stakeholders come to attend the meeting the better, the bigger leaders the better, and the more support from the leaders the better.

-The kick-off meeting is the first step for project managers gaining their power, and also is the most important step.
+The kick-off meeting is the first step for project managers to gain their power, and also is the most important step.
 Hence, all project managers should pay much attention to it.

 2. Regular project meeting